ChristianSi/lytspel/README.md

     used (e.g. «curij» ‹courage›)?
   * «er» is used if RP has /@/ and GA has /y@`/, e.g. «figer» ‹figure›?
   * Document that stress marker--free variant is preferred in doubt, e.g.
-    «to dictate» ‹to dictait› rather than «to *dic'tate», «sabetaazh» ‹sabotage› rather than  «*sabo'taazh».
+    «adult» rather than «*a'dult», «to dictait» ‹to dictate› rather than «to *dic'tate», «sabetaazh» ‹sabotage› rather than «*sabo'taazh».

 ## Overview